 Let’s start with the daddy of London’s museums — arguably the most famous and located in the capital’s so-called museum quarter, South Kensington.
 The Natural History Museum is a bit like stepping onto the movie set of Night at the Museum.
 It’s a British institution, a wonderful, slightly dusty old building stuffed with exotic animals and geological treasures to delight children of all ages.

 Our Family Vacation Consultants can help you book accommodations, recommend activities, create a custom kid-friendly itinerary and more.
-Click to send us a request >
+Click to send us a request!

 However, if dinosaurs delight your little ones, then the wing dedicated to these prehistoric giants is well worth a visit.
 With an animatronic life size T-Rex roaring and threatening to eat kiddies for lunch, plus a vast collection of fossils and videos, this area brings the story of dinosaurs to life.
 So too does the Red Zone.
 An escalator leads through the bubbling cauldron that is the earth’s core, and there are precious lumps of rock for budding geologists to explore.
-And the Creepy Crawlies will satisfy any child’s curiosity for all things arthropod, even if it leaves mum and dad feeling a bit itchy after!
-If you’re lucky, you may catch the annual Wildlife Photographer of the Year exhibition, chargeable but well worth it for the stunning photography,
+And the Creepy Crawlies play area will satisfy any child’s curiosity for all things arthropod, even if it leaves mum and dad feeling a bit itchy after!
+If you’re lucky, you may catch the annual Wildlife Photographer of the Year exhibition, chargeable but well worth it for the stunning photography.

-Compared to its funky neighbour, the Science Museum (described below), we found parts of the museum a little dated — not surprising as some exhibitions such as the Blue Zone, dedicated to marine life, and Human Biology haven’t changed since I was a little girl!
+Compared to its funky neighbour, the Science Museum (described below), we found parts of the museum a little dated and not as family-friendly — not surprising as some exhibitions such as the Blue Zone, dedicated to marine life, and Human Biology haven’t changed since I was a little girl!
 In the days of interactivity, children expect a little more, and stuffed animals in cabinets are certainly not cool in our family’s eyes.
 We’d much rather see them alive.